 All processes in the rock cycle take millions of years.

 A North American example

 Storms coming off of the Pacific Ocean cause heavy rainfall in the Cascades, weathering and eroding the andesite.
 Small streams carry the weathered pieces of the andesite to large rivers like the Columbia and eventually to the Pacific Ocean, where the sediments are deposited.
 Continual deposition of sediments near the deep oceanic trench results in the formation of sedimentary rocks like sandstone.
-Eventually, some sandstone is carried down into the subduction zone, and the cycle begins again (see Experiment! link to the right).
+Eventually, some sandstone is carried down into the subduction zone, and the cycle begins again (see the Experiment! section in the Resources for this module).

 The rock cycle is inextricably linked not only to plate tectonics, but to other Earth cycles as well.
-Weathering, erosion, deposition, and cementation of sediments all require the presence of water, which moves in and out of contact with rocks through the hydrologic cycle; thus weathering happens much more slowly in a dry climate like the desert southwest than in the rainforest (see our The Hydrologic Cycle module for more information).
-Burial of organic sediments takes carbon out of the atmosphere, part of the long-term geological component of the carbon cycle (see our The Carbon Cycle module); many scientists today are exploring ways we might be able to take advantage of this process and bury additional carbon dioxide produced by the burning of fossil fuels (see News and Events link to the right).
+Weathering, erosion, deposition, and cementation of sediments all require the presence of water, which moves in and out of contact with rocks through the hydrologic cycle; thus weathering happens much more slowly in a dry climate like the desert southwest than in the rainforest (see our module The Hydrologic Cycle for more information).
+Burial of organic sediments takes carbon out of the atmosphere, part of the long-term geological component of the carbon cycle (see our module The Carbon Cycle module); many scientists today are exploring ways we might be able to take advantage of this process and bury additional carbon dioxide produced by the burning of fossil fuels (see News & Events in Resources).
 The uplift of mountain ranges dramatically affects global and local climate by blocking prevailing winds and inducing precipitation.
 The interactions between all of these cycles produce the wide variety of dynamic landscapes we see around the globe.